Record Asian American turnout helped Biden win Georgia. Can it help flip the Senate?

 That change also played out in swing states like Arizona, Michigan and Nevada, where changing demographics and rapidly diversifying suburbs are reconfiguring the political map.
 In every battleground state, the AAPI community increased its turnout more than any other group, and in Georgia and Arizona, traditionally red states that went for Biden, the vote was decided by a margin that was less than the increase in AAPI voters, TargetSmart noted.

 “We are that new electorate,” said Stephanie Cho, executive director of the Atlanta chapter of Asian Americans Advancing Justice.
-“Us along with Black woman voters, along with Latino voters, along with young people, really have changed the trajectory of what Georgia looks like.”
+“Us along with Black women voters, along with Latino voters, along with young people, really have changed the trajectory of what Georgia looks like.”

 In Gwinnett County outside Atlanta, which has the state’s largest AAPI population, more than 30,000 AAPI voters cast their ballots early this year compared with 9,500 in 2016.
 Of those who voted early this year, 43 percent had not voted in 2012, 2016 or 2018, according to Cho’s group.

 That affected more than just the presidential race.
-Progressive organizers say the surge of AAPI votes helped Democrats retake a U.S. House seat in the 7th Congressional District, where Carolyn Bourdeaux won by less than 9,000 votes.
+Progressive organizers say the surge of AAPI votes helped Democrats retake a U.S. House seat in the 7th Congressional District, where Carolyn Bourdeaux won by fewer than 9,000 votes.
 That was the only seat in the country that Democrats flipped this year, other than two in North Carolina that were reshaped by redistricting.

 A similar transformation was evident in the five-person Gwinnett County Board of Commissioners, which went from being all-White and all-Republican in 2016 to an entirely Democratic commission this year, consisting of four Black members and one Asian American.